benjides/Spotlight/README.md

 A Vue JS app

-This is just a toy experiment to play around with animations and different Vue stuff, do not take as a real app with a real purpose :sparkles .
+This is just a toy experiment to play around with animations and different Vue stuff, do not take as a real app with a real purpose :sparkles: .

 ## Build Setup